 • Include a letter from their Board of Directors certifying that it has met the criteria of a RCO for a minimum of 2 years

-Grantees that received a BCOR award under announcement TI-19-003 in fiscal year (FY) 2020 and TI-21-004 in FY 2021 are not eligible to apply for this funding opportunity.
+Grantees that received a BCOR award under announcement TI-22-014 in fiscal years (FY) 2022 and 2023 are not eligible to apply for this funding opportunity.

 Geographic Coverage